anywhichway/watchlight/README.md

 #### void reactorEvent.preventDefault()

 Prevents the event type from occurring after the current handler.
-For example, if there is a `change` handler and it is the first handler and synchronous, calling `preventDefault` will stop the change from occurring and no more handlers will be called.
+For example, if there is a `change` handler and it is the first handler and synchronous, calling `preventDefault` will stop the change from occurring.
+The event will still bubble.

 For rules, this means the actions will not be executed.

 #### void reactorEvent.stopPropagation()

-Stops bubbling when call from a synchronous listener, but all listeners on the current object will continue to execute.
+Stops bubbling when called from a synchronous listener, but all listeners on the current object will continue to execute.

 #### void reactorEvent.stopImmediatePropagation()